bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/events.md

   { "roomId": "string", "turnQueue": ["string"], "currentTurn": "string" }
   ```
 - Notes: Sent at the start of each turn or when the turn order changes.
 Only the party leader can use flee; party members' flee option is disabled (greyed out in UI).

+## attack_result, spell_result, steal_result, health_update, entity_died
+- Direction: server → client
+- Notes: All combat and event flows are based on a single shared encounter state per room.
+All participants receive the same updates.
+Health, death, and loot are synchronized for all party/group members and AI.
+No duplicate or desynced encounter states.

+## loot_bag_drop, loot_bag_pickup, inventory_update
+- Direction: server → client
+- Notes: Loot is always handled individually, even in parties or groups.
+Each player or AI has their own inventory, loot drops, and loot bag on death.
+There is no shared or split loot—first to click an item claims it, and all loot flows are per-entity.

+## showActionMenu
+- Direction: server → client
+- Notes: Only leaders can navigate/flee.
+Members always follow the leader and are included in all group events, but cannot initiate navigation or encounters themselves.

 ---